iver56/gefolki/datasets/readme.txt

 Lantmäterigatan 2, 801 82 Gävle
 www.lantmateriet.se

-• The optical images QB and WV are images over San Francisco.
-They have been provided trough the 2012 IEEE GRSS Data Fusion Contest, to whom we are deeply grateful.
-They include very high spatial resolution from QuickBird and WorldView Sensors.
-They have been processed by extracting a common area, by selecting manually Control Points and by rewarping the QB image over the WV, according to an affine transformation.

 ---------------------------------------------------------------------------------------------------------
 Images provided in Sweden DataSets have all been post-processed by Guillaume Brigot and Elise Koeniguer in Onera.